GalH69/ransomware-trojan/README_DECRYPT.txt

-    🔒 All your files have been encrypted!
+    🔓 All your files have been decrypted!

-    To get the key and decrypt your files, you must contact us.

-    Contact: hackers@example.com
-    Your victim ID: 142739ddd
+    Your system is no longer encrypted and your files are back to normal.